rust-lang/book/nostarch/chapter08.md

 ### Updating a String

-A `String` can can grow in size and its contents can change just like the contents of a `Vec`, by pushing more data into it.
+A `String` can grow in size and its contents can change just like the contents of a `Vec`, by pushing more data into it.
 In addition, `String` has concatenation operations implemented with the `+` operator for convenience.